By the TMoM team

 Favorite place to stay: Home rentals (there are plenty of great homes and condos for rent)

-Favorite Dining Spots: Dogfish Head Brewpub, Summer House, Dos Locos Stonegrill, Nicola Pizza, Arena’s Deli (voted Best of DE for sandwiches and lunch spot 2012)
+Favorite Dining Spots: Dogfish Head Brewpub, Summer House, Dos Locos Stonegrill, Arena’s Deli (voted Best of DE for sandwiches and lunch spot)

 What you like best about this beach: This is the most family-friendly beach I have ever been to.
 You can walk or ride you bikes to over 100 restaurants, shops, ice cream places, bars, etc. $1 trolley rides around Rehoboth Beach and to Dewey Beach (neighboring beach with fun music scene)

-Downfalls of staying in this area: Can be expensive.
+Downfalls of staying in this area: Can be expensive and traffic is heavy.
 The water is much cooler than NC beaches.

 Tips for staying in this area: Bring your bikes or rent them.
 Plan an “eating out” budget – there are so many fantastic restaurants within in walking distance.
 AVOID July 4th week!
 Though, Rehoboth Beach has the best firework show I have ever seen.
 My family loves Rehoboth Beach during the off season.
 We like to spend Thanksgiving up there when the town is quiet.
 Eating out with zero wait, Christmas shopping at the outlets and spending time walking around downtown is so much fun.